 Commissioner Tom Fellows was the first to emphasize the need for fairness towards Darlene.
 “Let her have her day in court,” he said.
 Then Vice Mayor Robinson asked at least six times if anybody in the public wanted to talk.
 Only two former commissioners made comments.
 The audience in a quiet reverence usually reserved for funerals appeared to agree with Fellows; Robinson noted as much.

 The commissioners then voted unanimously to suspend Darlene and to formalize a recommendation to Governor Rick Scott, who is apparently the only one who can do anything about this matter now.
 Using a suspension recommendation essentially censures the mayor with the added benefit that, as long as Darlene is not convicted guilty, our lil’ Mayberry will welcome her back, preferably sans Lepley.
+Some have described the suspension as a form of impeachment.

 If you will indulge my bias for a second longer: That regardless of the outcome of Darlene’s case, she’s been a force in our community, who we really don’t want to lose.
 As inspired by the recent words of Minnesota Senator Al Franken, I would say to Darlene if I could speak with her again, “We can take your seat, at least temporarily, but your voice?
 Yours and yours-only voice?
 We will never endeavor to take that.”